Diesel exhaust pollution may disrupt honeybee foraging

 SENSITIVE SMELL

-For their study, the scientists took eight chemicals found in the odour of oil rapeseed flowers and mixed them in one experiment with clean air and in another with air containing diesel exhaust.
+For their study, the scientists took eight chemicals found in the odor of oil rapeseed flowers and mixed them in one experiment with clean air and in another with air containing diesel exhaust.

-When the changed chemical mix was then shown to honeybees - which are known to use their sensitive sense of smell to forage for flowers - they could not recognise it.
+When the changed chemical mix was then shown to honeybees - which are known to use their sensitive sense of smell to forage for flowers - they could not recognize it.

 Giles Budge of Britain's Food and Environment Research Agency said Newton's study highlighted "a fresh issue to add to the many problems facing our insect pollinators".